Banuba/ve-sdk-flutter-integration-sample/mddocs/quickstart_ve_ios.md

 > 1. Instance ```videoEditor``` is ```nil``` if the license token is incorrect.
 In this case you cannot use photo editor.
 Check your license token.
 > 2. It is highly recommended to [check](../ios/Runner/VideoEditorModule.swift#L106) if the license if active before starting Video Editor.

+## Face AR Effects

+[Banuba Face AR SDK product](https://www.banuba.com/facear-sdk/face-filters) is used on camera and editor screens for applying various AR effects while making video content.
+Any Face AR effect is a folder that includes a number of files required for Face AR SDK to play this effect.

+> [!INFO]
+> Make sure preview.png file is included in effect folder.
+You can use this file as a preview for AR effect.

+There are 2 options for adding and managing AR effects:

+1. [bundleEffects](../ios/bundleEffects/) folder - use bundleEffects folder
+2. Use [AR Cloud](https://www.banuba.com/faq/what-is-ar-cloud) for storing effects on a server.

 ## Connect audio

 This is an optional section in integration process.
 In this section you will know how to connect audio to Video Editor.